Death-In-Service Benefit vs Life Insurance

 If there’s a delay in issuing a death certificate, such as a postmortem, this may postpone the payment.

-Is death in service the same as life insurance?
+Is death-in-service the same as life insurance?

-Death in service benefit works very much like life insurance, but there are important differences.
+Death-in-service benefit works very much like life insurance, but there are important differences.

-Life insurance |
+| Life insurance | Death-in-service | |

-Pays out a lump sum if you die or are diagnosed with a terminal illness while the plan is in place.
+| What it does | Pays out a lump sum if you die or are diagnosed with a terminal illness while the plan is in place. | Pays out a lump sum if you die while you’re employed. |

 To provide financial security to loved ones when you die.